-Japanese cuisine kaiseki is known for its meticulous preparation and beautiful presentation.
+Japanese Kaiseki cuisine is known for its meticulous preparation and beautiful presentation.
 It is also one of the most expensive Japanese meals.
-Restaurants kaiseki they usually offer a private room – often overlooking a Japanese garden.
+Kaiseki restaurants often offer a private room – often overlooking a Japanese garden.

-In the old days kaiseki it was a simple banquet served to the monks that began to gain fame in the tea ceremony that ended up becoming a sophisticated banquet composed of several dishes served in different portions.
+In the old days Kaiseki was a simple banquet served to monks that began to gain fame in the tea ceremony that ended up turning into a sophisticated banquet consisting of several dishes served in several portions.

-There are no rules regarding food, but there is all that Japanese aesthetics.
+There are no rules regarding food, but there is all that Japanese aesthetic.
 And these meals are usually divided into up to 14 types of dishes that we will see below:

 Sakizuke (先付) – An aperitif served before the meal.

-Hassun (八寸) – The second dish that defines the theme of the meal.
-It includes various dishes such as seafood and fruits of the land.
-It got its name from being served in a square wooden container.
+Hassun (八寸) – The second dish that sets the theme of the meal.
+It includes various dishes such as seafood and land fruits.
+It got its name because it was served in a square wooden container.

 Mukozuke (向付) – Fresh fish that accompanies rice, soup and sake.
-It is usually a dish of sashimi, seasonal sunomono.
-(From the time)
+It is usually a sashimi dish, seasonal sunomono. (from the time)

 Takiawase (煮合) – Vegetables served with fish, meat or tofu.

-Futamono (蓋物) – A small dish served in a container with a lid.
-Sometimes a soup.
+Futamono (蓋物) – A small dish served in a container with a lid. often soup.

 Yakimono (焼物) – Seasonal grilled fish.

-Suzakana (酢肴) – A small dish based on vinegar to clean the palate.
+Suzakana (酢肴) – A small vinegar-based dish to cleanse the palate.

-Nakachoko (酢肴) – A small sour soup also used to clean the palate.
+Nakachoko (酢肴) – A small acidic soup also used to cleanse the palate.

 Shiizakana (強肴) – Usually a pan with a hot plate.
-To give your appetite more satisfaction, or to stimulate some more sake, this mixture can be based on vegetables and nerimono (fish-based pasta, which may be pasta skamaboko, chikuwa, hanpen, etc.)
+To satisfy your appetite, or to stimulate a little more sake, this mixture can be based on vegetables and nerimono (fish-based pasta, such as kamaboko, chikuwa, hanpen, etc.)

 Gohan (御飯) – Rice with seasonal ingredients.